Ammonia: Fuming

+Cleaning agent

+Ammonia is used as an ingredient in various cleaning products, such as Windex (until 2006), in the form of ammonia solution.

 Safety

 The US Occupational Safety and Health Administration (OSHA) has set a 15-minute exposure limit for gaseous ammonia of 35 ppm by volume in the environmental air and an 8-hour exposure limit of 25 ppm by volume.
-The National Institute for Occupational Safety and Health (NIOSH) recently reduced the IDLH (Immediately Dangerous to Life and Health, the level to which a healthy worker can be exposed for 30 minutes without suffering irreversible health effects) from 500 to 300 based on recent more conservative interpretations of original research in 1943.
-Other organizations have varying exposure levels.
+The National Institute for Occupational Safety and Health (NIOSH) recently reduced the IDLH (Immediately Dangerous to Life or Health, the level to which a healthy worker can be exposed for 30 minutes without suffering irreversible health effects) from 500 to 300 ppm based on recent more conservative interpretations of original research in 1943.
+Other organisations have varying exposure levels.
 US Navy Standards [U.S. Bureau of Ships 1962] maximum allowable concentrations (MACs): for continuous exposure (60 days) is 25 ppm; for exposure of 1 hour is 400 ppm.

-Ammonia vapor has a sharp, irritating, pungent odor that acts as a warning of potentially dangerous exposure.
+Ammonia vapour has a sharp, irritating, pungent odor that acts as a warning of potentially dangerous exposure.
 The average odor threshold is 5 ppm, well below any danger or damage.
 Exposure to very high concentrations of gaseous ammonia can result in lung damage and death.
 Ammonia is regulated in the US as a non-flammable gas, but it meets the definition of a material that is toxic by inhalation and requires a hazardous safety permit when transported in quantities greater than 3,500 gal.

 Liquid ammonia is dangerous because it is hygroscopic and because it can cause caustic burns.
 See Gas carrier for more information.

 Toxicity

 The toxicity of ammonia solutions does not usually cause problems for humans and other mammals, as a specific mechanism exists to prevent its build-up in the bloodstream.
 Ammonia is converted to carbamoyl phosphate by the enzyme carbamoyl phosphate synthetase, and then enters the urea cycle to be either incorporated into amino acids or excreted in the urine.
 Fish and amphibians lack this mechanism, as they can usually eliminate ammonia from their bodies by direct excretion.
-Ammonia even at dilute concentrations is highly toxic to aquatic animals, and for this reason it is classified as dangerous for the environment.
+Ammonia even at dilute concentrations is highly toxic to aquatic animals, and for this reason it is classified as "dangerous for the environment".
 Atmospheric ammonia plays a key role in the formation of fine particulate matter.

 Ammonia is a constituent of tobacco smoke.

 Coking wastewater

 Ammonia is present in coking wastewater streams, as a liquid by-product of the production of coke from coal.
 In some cases, the ammonia is discharged to the marine environment where it acts as a pollutant.
-The Whyalla steelworks in South Australia is one example of a coke-producing facility which discharges ammonia into marine waters.
+The Whyalla Steelworks in South Australia is one example of a coke-producing facility that discharges ammonia into marine waters.